- JUST FOR POSITION DO NOT DELETE

 Three hundred women are selected to serve in the imperial palace.

-Former Senior Grand Secretary Yan Song is dismissed, and his property is confiscated.
+The former Senior Grand Secretary Yan Song is deposed, and his property is confiscated.
 His son Yan Shifan (1513-1565) is executed on the charge of treason.

-The integrated and honest official Hai Rui bitterly criticizes the emperor in his memorial and is consequently imprisoned.
+The official Hai Rui bitterly criticizes the emperor in his memorial and is consequently imprisoned.

 The emperor is seriously ill.

-On the fourteenth day, the emperor returns from the West Gardens to the Hall of Heavenly Purity (Qianqing gong) in the imperial palace and dies at the age of sixty.
-According to his final orders, the Prince of Yu is eligible for succession, in spite of the fact that the prince has not been designated as the heir apparent.
-On the twenty-sixth day, Zhu Zaihou, the Prince of Yu, succeeds the throne, designating the following year as the first year of the Longqing reign.
+On the fourteenth day, the emperor returns from the West Gardens to the Hall of Heavenly Purity (Qianqing gong) in the imperial palace and dies at the age of sixty (in sui).
+According to his final orders, the Prince of Yu is eligible for succession, in spite of the fact that the prince has not been appointed as the heir apparent.
+On the twenty-sixth day, Zhu Zaihou, the Prince of Yu, succeeds the throne, and the following year is designated as the first year of the Longqing reign.